Christian Cage: The Un-Americans (2001–2002)

 At Unforgiven on September 23, Christian defeated Edge to win his first Intercontinental Championship, but he lost it back to Edge in a ladder match at No Mercy on October 21.
 Christian won the WWF European Championship from Bradshaw on the November 1 episode of SmackDown!.
 At Rebellion on November 3, Christian faced Edge in a steel cage match for the Intercontinental Championship, but he failed to win the title.
-At Survivor Series, Christian defeated Al Snow to retain the European Championship.
-At Vengeance on December 9, Christian and Test faced Albert and Scotty 2 Hotty in a losing effort.
-In January 2002, Christian lost the European Championship to Diamond Dallas Page.
-At the Royal Rumble on January 20, Christian entered the Royal Rumble match, but he was eliminated by Stone Cold Steve Austin.
+At Survivor Series on November 18, Christian defeated Al Snow to retain the European Championship.
+Christian lost the European Championship to Diamond Dallas Page on the January 31, 2002 episode of SmackDown!.

-At No Way Out on February 17, Christian and Lance Storm entered a tag team turmoil match with the winners getting a WWF Tag Team Championship match at WrestleMania X8 which was won by The Acolytes Protection Agency (APA).
 After a series of defeats, Christian announced he would quit the WWF, but Page persuaded him to reconsider and adopted him as his protégé.
 Christian betrayed Page and faced off against him for the European Championship at WrestleMania X8 on March 17, but he lost.
 Christian began throwing tantrums in his gimmick at the time whenever things did not go his way and during the same event defeated Mighty Molly to win the WWF Hardcore Championship, but lost the title to Maven later that night.